Psalms 48–50: Our Thoughts & Your Praise

 “…In those very fords and appearing shallows of this river of God where the lamb may wade, the elephant may swim.
 Every thing in the Scripture is so plain that the meanest [lowest] believer may understand all that belongs unto his duty or is necessary unto his happiness; yet is nothing so plain but that the wisest of them all have reason to adore the depths and stores of divine wisdom in it.”5

 Ask God to help you remember what you’ve read during your day and use it to change you.
 You don’t have to know everything or understand everything.
 God will powerfully use His Word in your life.
 Think on His lovingkindness.
 He will help us.
-Let us honor Him.
+Let us honor Him with our praise.

 In the midst of Your temple.